Arlo and Janis by Jimmy Johnson for October 01, 2021

 23. Missing large

-I’mStandingRightHere about 3 years ago
+I’mStandingRightHere over 3 years ago

 I remember in 70s in eastern Massachusetts most lawns were brown come October.
 There was a brief time when people would burn the lawns so everything would be clear and ready in the spring for grass to grow.
 I don’t know if it’s because of different types of grass, watering, or chemicals but many lawns are now green year round unless covered with snow, which is less often than it used to be.